bevuxyna/bevuxyna/README.md

 ## Hi 👋, I'm Vlada

-Junior frontend developer.
+Frontend developer.

-+ 🌱 I’m currently working on [Lapkipomoshi](https://github.com/Lapkipomoshi)
++ 🌱 I’m currently working as a frontend developer at the [Digital League](https://www.digitalleague.ru/).
++ 🤖 Participated in the development of the [Lapkipomoshi](https://github.com/Lapkipomoshi) project as a frontend developer.
-+ 🔭 Completed the "Web Development" training course at Practicum by Yandex
++ 🔭 Completed the "Web Development" training course at Practicum by Yandex and I'm still learning web development and improving my knowledge.
-+ 👩‍🎓 Graduated Bauman Moscow State Technical University, specialty "Technosphere safety"
++ 👩‍🎓 Graduated Bauman Moscow State Technical University, specialty "Technosphere safety".

 ### Connect with me: